 Design your domestic helper’s schedule

 There are many templates available online that you might want to use as a baseline to create your very own domestic helper’s schedule.
 Make sure that you edit them so they fit your household needs as those may vary.

 Make it work

-Be patient as it will take some time for your domestic helper to learn and adopt your way of doing things.
+Be patient as it will take some time for your domestic helper to learn and adapt your way of doing things.
 Allow for flexibility – if she is quite experienced, she probably has her very own methods that might even yield better results.
-You might want to give them a try – in such case, it might be best to go for a simple schedule that will simply remind her of the tasks to be performed.
+You might want to give them a try – in such case, it might be best to go for a simple routine that will simply remind her of the chores to be performed.
 What matters the most is that work gets done.
-If she is a novice, you’ll probably need to supervise her work more closely – at least in the first few weeks – and a clear and detailed schedule including cleaning instructions might just be the right way.
+If she is a novice, you’ll probably need to supervise her work more closely – at least in the first few weeks – and a clear and detailed tasks schedule including cleaning instructions might just be the right way.

 Make sure to include some blank spaces in her schedule as certain last-minute unplanned tasks might arise and can cause a delay in your domestic helper’s work.
 If she can’t perform a task on time, try to understand why – maybe you have underestimated the time needed to perform a particular task – and adjust your expectations based on work realities.
 Don’t expect the timetable to be set once for good – it is most likely to be updated from time to time.
 Whether you decide to go for micromanagement or not, don’t forget to give your domestic worker regular feedback on the work she performs.